-Who would have thought that you could make a tonne of money from abandoned carts?
+Who would have thought that you could make a tonne of money from cart abandonment?

 The truth is that you can.
-Why else would huge multinational companies like Amazon, Nike and Walmart regularly send emails to their cart abandoners?
-They recognise the value of the post-abandonment outreach, and by the end of this article, so will you.
+Why else would huge multinational companies like Amazon, Nike, and Walmart regularly send emails to their cart abandoners?
+They recognize the value of the post-abandonment outreach, and by the end of this article, so will you.

 So, what’s the secret to recovering sales and making money from abandoned carts?

 Over the past 3 years, we’ve been working hard on answering precisely this question and can confidently say we have finally figured it out.

 Cart abandoners only need a little push to come back and complete their purchase.
 I know that it sounds simple, but there is ever so slightly more to it than that which we will explain below.